Experience on Medium as a reader

 - easy to edit on the go on your mobile (when I realise I’ve left a typo for example)

-- you get people following you and you reach readers you might never had reached otherwise
+- you get people following you and you reach readers you might never have reached otherwise

 - you get statistics on how many people read you, or view your articles